-Apparently the Indian government officials are also in talks with Pegatron, one of Apple’s top manufacturing partners, to move some of its manufacturing hubs to India.
+Apparently, the Indian government officials are also in talks with Pegatron, one of Apple’s top manufacturing partners, to move some of its manufacturing hubs to India.

-If the upcoming iPhone 11 is assembled in India, it would bring the prices down, and it will also come to rescue for the company itself when it comes to the import duty on smartphones.
+If the upcoming iPhone 11 is assembled in India, it would bring the prices down, and it will also come to the rescue for the company itself when it comes to the import duty on smartphones.
 However, it is not sure yet by exactly what margin the prices would dip down.